Rhapsomates: Aftermath

+Rhapsomates and the Immortals involved in the rising were taken to Constantinople.
+Their units were disbanded and the soldiers were redistributed to other formations.
+Rhapsomates's life was probably spared.
+British historian Peter Frankopan connects Rhapsomates with Nikephoros Diogenes who was blinded around 1094 after a failed revolt, presumably then receiving the nickname stitched eyes.

-In the aftermath of the revolt, Alexios I appointed Eumathios Philokales as governor with the title of stratopedarches and sent a large garrison.
-He also endowed him with special taxing powers, a hint perhaps that the revolt had been directed at Alexios' fiscal policies.
+In the aftermath of the revolt, Alexios I appointed Eumathios Philokales as governor with the title of stratopedarches and sent a large garrison to thwart any invasion attempts by Tzachas.
+Alexios endowed the governor with special taxing powers, suggesting that the revolt might have been directed at Alexios' fiscal policies.
 He also appointed a certain Kalliparios to fiscal (exisotes) and judicial (krites) office.
 A flurry of construction on the island in the 1090s may be linked to the crushing of Rhapsomates' revolt.